 WHAT HAPPENS TO MY TRUST WHEN I DIE?

 When you created your Land Trust, you named a person or persons to act as successor trustee(s).
 This designation can be changed at any time by you to conform to circumstances at that particular time.
 Your Successor Trustee is required to carry out the wishes in your Land Trust the same as you would if you were able.
 Your trust becomes a will substitute and your Successor Trustee will distribute your interest in the property as you specify-quickly, privately at no cost avoiding the court system entirely.

 Your Land Trust is a fluid document.
 It may be changed or amended at any time you are alive and well and can be amended to reflect changes in your marital status or in your circumstances.
 Furthermore, your Land Trust is revocable at any time circumstances indicate you no longer desire or need to have it in place.
 This flexibility is an advantage that is missing in other forms of planning.

 CAN I ADD ADDITIONAL PROPERTIES TO MY LAND TRUST?

 Yes.
 Through simple amendments as set forth above, your Land Trust can add or subtract properties at any time.

-Please remember that, although the property is formally “owned” by the Land Trust, as trustee(s) and beneficiaries of your trust, you will have the same control in the property as if you owned it individually.
-Please feel free to contact me with follow up questions you may have.
+Please remember that, although the property is formally “owned” by the Land Trust, as trustee(s) and beneficiaries of your trust, you will have the same control over the property as if you owned it individually.
+Please feel free to contact me with follow-up questions you may have.